savoirfairelinux/building-inclusive-open-source-software/docs/E-ITD.md

 </div>

-[Jaws](https://www.freedomscientific.com/products/software/jaws/) is still a widespread screen reader.
-It’s not open source and more importantly a license will cost you more than 600$ a year…
+[Jaws](https://www.freedomscientific.com/products/software/jaws/) is is the high end professional screen reader.
+It allows for a lot of customization, has a lot of plugins especially for higher education.
+That said, it can be overwhelming, crashes for seemingly no reason, it’s not open source and more importantly a license will cost you more than 600$ a year…

-TODO: High end professional, lot of customization, very complex, has plugin for a lot of apps for example higher education, can be overwhelming, can crash for seemingly no reason

 That's why we recommend NVDA.